iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/termination.md

 This section is non-normative.

-- Which party terminates a connection depends on the application, but is usually the same as the one that initiated it following a succesful interaction.
+- Which party terminates a connection depends on the application, but is usually the same as the one that initiated it following a successful interaction.
 - Any party may terminate a connection at any time, even during a protocol.
 - A termination message indicates a graceful end to a connection, the underlying transport layer connection may terminate without this message.
 Implementors should implement reasonable timeouts and reconnection capabilities in the latter case.